tt67wq/lib-redis/README.md

 ## Test
 To run unit tests, you can start a Redis service using Docker locally and then execute the `mix test` command.

-The specific way to start the Redis service can be found in the [docker-compose](./docker-compose/run.md) file.
+The specific way to start the Redis service can be referred to in the run.md file under the docker-compose directory.

 ```
 Cover compiling modules ...